malvasochiara/signal-noise-simulator/README.md

 - `--sampling_rate`: Sampling rate of the signal in Hz (e.g., 200 for 200 Hz).
 - `--num_components`: Number of sinusoidal or square wave components to combine (e.g., 10).
 - `--frequencies`: Comma-separated list of frequencies in Hz (e.g., '10,20,30').
 If provided, the `--num_components` argument will be ignored.
+- `--snr`: Signal-to-noise ratio (SNR) in dB (e.g., 10 for a 10 dB SNR).
+If omitted, the signal will be generated without noise.
 - `--plot`: Option to plot the generated signal (add this flag to see the plot).

 ### Accessing Help